Diaphteiros/landscaper/docs/usage/Blueprints.md

 The exports are described as a list of export declarations in the blueprint top-level field `exports`.
 An export declaration has the following fields:
 - **`name`** *string*
-  Identfier for the export parameter.
+  Identifier for the export parameter.
 Can be used in the templating to access the actual export value provided by the installation.
 - **`type`** *type*
   The type of the export as described above.
   For backward compatibility, the `type` field is currently optional for *data* and *target* exports, but it is strongly recommended to specify it for each export declaration.